-Application Deadline Application Status Update Interviews January 2017 Intake August 31, 2016 By mid-September 2016 Late Sept/Early Oct 2016 September 2017 Intake March 15, 2017 By early/mid-April 2017 June 2017
+Application Deadline Application Status Update Interviews January 2018 Intake July 4, 2017 By late July 2017 Mid / late August 2017 September 2018 Intake March 15, 2018 By early April 2018 Early / mid May 2018

-Applications not received in their entirety by the above deadline, including all OFFICIAL transcripts and confidential professional references, will be considered for the next intake deadline.
+Applications not received in their entirety by the above deadlines, including all OFFICIAL transcripts and confidential professional references, will be considered for the next intake deadline respectively.

 Applications will be held for two consecutive intakes.
 If the application is not completed by the second intake, they will be considered incomplete and destroyed.
-Applicants will be required to re-apply for future admission intakes.
+Applicants will be required to re-apply and re-submit the documentation for future admission intakes.

 Admission offers to the PharmD for Pharmacists program cannot be deferred.
-Students wishing to defer must reapply for admission.
+Students wishing to defer must re-apply for admission.